 Azure Stream Analytics starts with a source of streaming data that is ingested into Azure Event Hub, Azure IoT Hub or from a data store like Azure Blob Storage.
 To examine the streams, you create a Stream Analytics job that specifies the input source that streams data.
 The job also specifies a transformation query that defines how to look for data, patterns, or relationships.
 The transformation query uses SQL query language to easily filter, sort, aggregate, and join streaming data over a period of time.
 When executing the job, you can adjust the event ordering options, and duration of time windows when performing aggregation operations.

 After analyzing the incoming data, you specify an output for the transformed data, and you can control what to do in response to the information you've analyzed.
 For example, you can take actions like:

 - Send data to a monitored queue to trigger alerts or custom workflows downstream.

 - Send data to Power BI dashboard for real-time visualization.

 - Store data to other Azure storage services, so you can train a machine learning model based on historical data or perform batch analytics.

 The following image illustrates the Stream Analytics pipeline, Your Stream Analytics job can use all or a selected set of inputs and outputs.
 This image shows how data is sent to Stream Analytics, analyzed, and sent for other actions like storage, or presentation:

 Key capabilities and benefits

 Azure Stream Analytics is designed to be easy to use, flexible, reliable, and scalable to any job size.
-It is available across multiple datacenters as well as sovereign clouds.
+It is available across multiple Azure regions.
 Following image illustrates the key capabilities of Azure Stream Analytics: